dbt-labs/docs.getdbt.com/website/docs/docs/develop/develop-in-the-cloud.md

 To generate your project’s documentation (docs) in the IDE, run `dbt docs generate` in the command bar.
 This command generates the docs for your dbt project as it currently exists in development.

-After you generate a successful run, you can view your documentation for your dbt project in real time by clicking **View Docs** or the **Book** icon on above the file tree.
+After you generate a successful run, you can view your documentation for your dbt project in real time by clicking **View Docs** or the book icon on above the file tree.

 You can view the latest version of your documentation rendered in a new browser window, and inspect and verify what your project's documentation will look like before you deploy your changes to production.